dhanasekars/Daily-Python-Practise/README.md

 To have detailed comments.
 Apply PEP8
 ## Nov 2022

 Started writing unit tests.
-On Nov 10th got an idea of writting OOP along with unit tests.
+On Nov 10th got an idea of using OOP along with unit tests.

 ## Plan for Dec 2022